 This seems to be a newer revision with some minor differences.
 For example, you can find resistors/jumpers below the video encoder.
 The Roboco service manual doesn’t mention them, but you can find hints in the Mono IV service manuals: They define if “Calvin” or “Hobbes” is used.
 Between CPU and system ROM, there is also an unpopulated area for an IC and resistors/jumpers that is not mentioned in the service manual.

 There is probably a lot more to discover when comparing the different PAL mainboards with each other or with the NTSC mainboards (

 e.g. to investigate the rumour that the video standard is hardwired and cannot be changed despite the PAL/NTSC jumpers).
 Update: The video standard can be changed.

 Another important detail: The system ROMs.
 On 3104 123 4090.4 there is a CDI 450 R1.1 ROM and on 3104 123 4090.6 a CDI 450 R1.3 ROM.
 I didn’t pay much attention to it back then, but here’s at least a photo of the copyright screen:

 The ROM revisions need to be looked into to find out what has been changed.
-One thing is for sure: Even R1.3 does not support 32 KB NVRAM and an upgrade won’t be possible.
+One thing is for sure: Even R1.3 does not support 32 KB NVRAM and an upgrade is only possible by patching the ROM.